tocororo/vocbench3/README.md

 * Download the project
 * From the project folder execute `npm install` to install all the dependencies
-* Execute `npm start` to run the server in *development mode* (it compiles and watches for file changes) and to launch the application in a browser.
+* Execute `npm start` to run the server in **development mode** (it compiles and watches for file changes) and to launch the application in a browser.

 ### Creating a build ###
-Execute `npm run build` to create a a `dist` folder, a distribution deployable in an http server (tested with Tomcat 7.0.52 an 8.0.27).
+Execute `npm run build` to create a `dist` folder, a distribution deployable in an http server (tested with Tomcat 7.0.52 an 8.0.27).
 In `config/webpack.prod.js` is possible to change the name of the produced folder simply by changing the `path` property in the `output` object
 ```
 output: {